wpcodefactory/content-importer-excel-for-wordpress-woocommerce/readme.txt

 Yes, update is also supported and will be mentioned while uploading.

 = Can I add product categories? =
-Yes, when you add a cateogory term in excel, this will be created along with the product.
+Yes, when you add a category term in excel, this will be created along with the product.
 You can add them comma separated in an excel column.

 = How do i define if a product is in stock? =